FischermanCH/net-alarm/README.md

         - table / hostname is editable, changes saved on "change focus" to net-alarm/data/arp_data.csv
         - adding column for "known" MAC addresses, clickable "Yes / No" with additional colum entry in net-alarm/data/arp_data.csv
             - if "No" is selected, whole row is red
-        - all column's are sortable by click on the title
+        - all column's are sortable by click on the title (Know column is damm slow, be patient)
 - arpwatch-config page
     - net-alarm/templates/arp_arpwatch_config.html ; net-alarm/scripts/arp/arp_arpwatch_config.py
     - form with arpwatch parameter created